Read the Internet Matters guide on choosing a mobile phone for a child.

 Apple Family Sharing is a shared platform for your family.
 You can control what a child purchases, gain awareness of how a child uses their device and limit content children have access to on their devices.

 Family Link from Google helps parents set digital ground rules for their children and teens as they learn, play and explore on their devices.
-Parents can manage apps and content, set screen time limit, see where thye are and get teacher-recommended apps.
+Parents can manage apps and content, set screen-time limits, see where they are and get teacher-recommended apps.